 Franklin then tracked his progress in a workbook that had 13 charts, one for each virtue.
 He left a mark each time he violated a virtue, and the idea was that over time there would be fewer and fewer marks until he reached perfection.

-Franklin never did find perfection, but he did assist in the founding of the United States as well as being a prolific scientist and inventor, so there is that.
+Franklin never achieved perfection, but he did assist in the founding of the United States as well as being a prolific scientist and inventor, so he wasn’t exactly the least productive member of his society, either.
 Plus he said that even though he never quite attained the perfection he was seeking, he was happier for the pursuit of it.

 Tho’ I never arrived at the perfection I had been so ambitious of obtaining, but fell far short of it, yet I was, by the endeavour, a better and a happier man than I otherwise should have been if I had not attempted it.